izuyev/java_sdk/README.md

 3. Call the desired API method on AriaBillingComplete instance by passing appropriate inputs objects, client_no and auth_key.

-	In the below example, a sample client_no of 100 and auth_key as 'zzzz' is used.
+	In the below example, a sample client_no of 100 and auth_key as 'zzzzz' is used.

             // Form the api inputs
             com.aria.common.shared.EventListRow eventListRow1 = new com.aria.common.shared.EventListRow();